EBIvariation/eva-web/README.md

 ## Testing

-Currently we build and run tests using [Travis CI](https://travis-ci.org/EBIvariation/eva-web/branches).
+Currently we build and run tests using [Gitlab CI](https://gitlab.ebi.ac.uk/EBIvariation/eva-web/-/pipelines).

 ### Test design

 We use Mocha as test framework and Chai as test assertion library.
 The tests are run as Grunt tasks.
-We use a specific version of Firefox to run those tests in Travis CI (look at .travis.yml to see which specific version).
+We use a specific version of Chrome to run those tests in Gitlab CI (look at .gitlab-ci.yml to see which specific version).
 There are acceptance tests and unit tests.

 ### When a test fails

-As the whole test suite takes some minutes to complete, you can run only some tests adding a property `grep: "<substring of test description>"` (e.g. `grep: "Variant Browser"`) in gruntfile.js in the `mochaTest.acceptanceTest.options` object, and run as `env BROWSER=firefox grunt --env=staging mochaTest:acceptanceTest`.
+As the whole test suite takes some minutes to complete, you can run only some tests adding a property `grep: "<substring of test description>"` (e.g. `grep: "Variant Browser"`) in gruntfile.js in the `mochaTest.acceptanceTest.options` object, and run as `env BROWSER=chrome grunt --env=staging mochaTest:acceptanceTest`.